How to measure crank length. Copyright © 2017 Damon Sprague

 Have child stand close to, but not touching wall, shoes on, shoulder width apart.
 Use a clipboard or similar, place flat against wall with long edge in crotch high as possible till you can't go any higher.
 Let me clarify, we are trying to get the longest measurement possible.
 Measure from floor to top edge of clipboard including fractions with tape measure.
 Convert fractions of an inch to decimals for equation, top number divided by bottom i.e 3/8 = .375.
 Example, 20.25 for a 20 1/4) inseam.
 Then divide total number by .173 for crank length in mm.
-So 20.375 divided by .173 = 117mm.
-Now if your child is a stomper, better to go with the longer size 120mm as you are unlikely to find a 117mm crank.
+So 20.375 divided by .173 = 117mm. (available on our SHOP page).
 If your child is a spinner, the next size down would be better such as 115mm.
 As a rule too long is worse than to short of a crank.
 Also note young beginners are not typically going to be "spinners".
 Don't count on feedback from young riders, careful observance to determine proper fit of all the components will result in safer, faster, better riding and more fun so scrutinize the fit. *notes: If using clipless (clip, clip in) pedals the shorter length will be better than long.
 Also try this on yourself to see if it is close to what you may be using on your adult bike.
 My method tells you exactly how to get the inseam measurement to plug into our formula.
 My measurement method works well with my formula and I stand by it.
-If you try and mix my measurement method with other calculators you will not get solid results- those are not designed for my measurement.
+If you try and mix my measurement method with other calculators you will NOT get solid results- those are not designed for my measurement.
 You can also find a decent chart at BMX ultra though again do not try to plug our inseam measurement into bmx Ultra and expect good results.
 DO NOT use Dans- way way outdated.
 If your rider is 5' tall/60" (152.4 CM) or taller try our algorithm on the bottom of this page.